scrollmapper/bible_databases_deuterocanonical/sources/en/apocalypse-of-abraham/apocalypse-of-abraham.md

 **[15:6]** And lo! in this light a fiercely burning fire for people, many people of male appearance, all (constantly) changing in aspect and form, running and being transformed, and worshipping and crying with a sound of words which I knew not.

 **[16:1]** And I said to the Angel: “Why hast thou brought me up here now, because I cannot now see, for I am already grown weak, and my spirit departeth from me?”

 **[16:2]** And he said to me: “Remain by me; fear not!
-And He whom thou seest come straight towards us with great voice of holiness—that is the Eternal One who Loveth thee;
+And He whom thou seest come straight towards us with great voice of holiness —that is the Eternal One who Loveth thee;

 **[16:3]** but Himself thou canst not see.

 **[16:4]** But let not thy spirit grow faint on account of the loud crying, for I am with thee, strengthening thee.”

 **[17:1]** And while he yet spake (and) lo! fire came against us round about,